Klingon language: Language

 The Klingon Language Institute exists to promote the language.

-CBS Television Studios owns the copyright on the official dictionary and other canonical descriptions of the language.
+CBS Studios owns the copyright on the official dictionary and other canonical descriptions of the language.
 While constructed languages ("conlangs") are viewed as creations with copyright protection, natural languages are not protected, excluding dictionaries and other works created with them.
 Mizuki Miyashita and Laura Moll note, "Copyrights on dictionaries are unusual because the entries in the dictionary are not copyrightable as the words themselves are facts, and facts can not be copyrighted.
 However, the formatting, example sentences, and instructions for dictionary use are created by the author, so they are copyrightable."

 Okrand had studied some Native American and Southeast Asian languages, and phonological and grammatical features of these languages "worked their way into Klingon, but for the most part, not by design."
 Okrand himself has stated that a design principle of the Klingon language was dissimilarity to existing natural languages in general, and English in particular.
 He therefore avoided patterns that are typologically common and deliberately chose features that occur relatively infrequently in human languages.
 This includes above all the highly asymmetric consonant inventory and the basic word order.
+Kwantlen journalist Robert Jago has pointed out similarities between Klingon and Halkomelem, a language spoken by the Indigenous people of the area where James Doohan grew up.